 In the “three years later” storyline contained within the Green Arrow comic, the superhero receives a tip about an illegal shipment of guns that are about to arrive in the fictitious Star City.
 “Why don’t’cha just blow the whistle and call the cops on this one?” his informant asks.
 “Seems a bit small time to rate Green Arrow.”
 The superhero simply replies, “You didn’t hear?
 All the mad scientists are on strike this week.”

-Green Arrow arrives at the docks where the gun shipment is set to arrive, but the bad guys are ready and take him captive.
+Green Arrow arrives at the docks where the gun shipment is due to arrive but the bad guys are ready and take him captive.
 “The government makes it difficult for people to get guns and I make it easy,” the head gunrunner explains.
 “Citizens of this town need guns to protect themselves.
 There’s a right to bear arms, or haven’t you heard?”

 “And if those guns hit the streets as Saturday Night Specials, used in robberies, even murders, that’s not your problem, right?”
 Green Arrow counters.
 “You just sell ’em, you can’t control ’em!”